 We often hear people talk about the need for businesses to improve their customer experience.
-What are the sorts of use cases that demonstrate how 5G might help?
+What are the sorts of 5G business use cases that demonstrate how 5G might help?

-Well, we have recently completed a proof of concept in a major railway station in London to identify ways to improve the passenger experience in a public space where congestion is common.
+Well, a recent 5G business use case involved completing a proof of concept in a major railway station in London to identify ways to improve the passenger experience in a public space where congestion is common.

 However, with more of us having to work from home, foot fall is down substantially, and the primary concern of passengers is how to feel safe and secure.
 By linking LiDAR technology and cameras with an AI application, real time station usage can be monitored and reported on, including things like social distancing and mask wearing.
 Potential congestion and bottlenecks can be prevented or acted upon, through automated reconfiguring of passenger routes and walkways around the station complex.

-I’ve heard you talk about use cases that you have collectively called ‘remote experts’.
+I’ve heard you talk about 5G business use cases that you have collectively called ‘remote experts’.
 What are these?

-Could the same technology be used to support wider training and development?
+Could the same 5G technology be used to support wider training and development?